What is an ICF?

 Which ICF block do you use?

 We have worked with multiple ICF block manufacturers; and since we are not committed to any one brand, we can objectively help you find the one best suited to your needs.
 Different forms have advantages in different applications.
-Here is a list of block manufacturers we currently work with: Amvic, BuildBlock, Durisol, Fox Blocks, Logix, and Nudura.
+We work with any flat wall, reversible ICF forms, such as Nudura, Fox Blocks, BuildBlock, and more; as well as NexCem.
 There are many more available, some we are willing to work with, and some that are not worth the effort.

 How much does an ICF home cost in Michigan?